Click on images to enlarge

 This small heathland and moorland species is the only UK black dragonfly (males).
 The legs are entirely black.
 There is a constriction of the abdomen around S4, giving a club-shaped appearence.
 The pterostigma is black.

-The males become extensively black with maturity with a black frons and thorax.
+Male: become extensively black with maturity with a black frons and thorax.
 Some yellow markings remain along the sides of the abdomen and thorax.

-Females and immature males have a yellow abdomen and brown thorax marked with a black triangle on top.
+Females and immature males: have a yellow abdomen and brown thorax marked with a black triangle on top.
 The side of the thorax and the lower part of the abdomen is strongly marked in black.

 A species of peat moss and moorland, breeding in ponds, bog pools and drainage ditches.